AuditOps/auditops-sdk/docs/general/request_report.md

-# 📧 How to Request an AuditOps Report
+# How to Request an AuditOps-SDK Report

 Send your vendor an email similar to the example below.
 Sit back, grab a coffee, and wait for them to share the report.